 Back up the database and library

 You should back up your database amd library (file attachments) frequently to insure against data loss.

 Microsoft recommends backing up a SQL Server database to an internal fixed drive.
 The operation may fail—possibly without any warning—if you select a compressed, network-mapped, or external volume.
 Make sure that a backup that's saved to the selected device can be restored.

-The PDXpert Application Server may automatically purge files or folders within its working directory.
-Do not add files to the server's \Data\ folder or its subfolders, since unrecognized files may interfere with proper operation or may be deleted without warning.
+Do not add files to the server's \Data\ folder or its subfolders.
+Unrecognized files may interfere with proper operation or may be deleted without warning.
 If the folder has been moved, the actual name may not be \Data but perhaps \PLM-Data, \PDXpert, or something else.